 However, to lodge a claim in the Employment Tribunal, you do not necessarily have to resign.
 You can make a claim in the Employment Tribunal and still remain on as an employee should you wish.
 You can state in your Employment Tribunal claim that you want to remain as an employee with the company.
 The EHRC has a comprehensive website which is invaluable source of information to employees.

 Should you want to make a claim to the Employment Tribunal for “breach of contract” then you would need to resign at some point in time.
-I strongly suggest that you consult an advisor at the EHRC to obtain further information on this matter should your claim involve any aspect of discrimination, harassment, less favourable treatment, victimisation or a violation of your human rights.
+I strongly suggest that you consult an advisor at the EHRC and/or an employment law solicitor to obtain further information on this matter should your claim involve any aspect of discrimination, harassment, less favourable treatment, victimisation or a violation of your human rights.

 If you want to have a look at the law, to see what your employer may be in breach of, then see the segment on Breach of Contract.